 ‘I want people to please, please recognise how close she was to being healthy’

-A decade after the untimely death of Amy Winehouse, the singer's best friend has opened up about her lifelong battle with her demons and wants her remembered in a different way.
+A decade after the untimely death of Amy Winehouse and as her name hits the headlines again, the singer's best friend has opened up about her lifelong battle with her demons and wants her remembered in a different way.

 To say that Amy Winehouse was a member of the 27 Club as she is frequently referred to is an injustice to the talent of this extraordinary female musician.
 Truly, there never was, nor has been since her death, a voice quite like hers with its deep, expressive contralto vocals.
 So much power and emotion in lyrics she penned about subjects light and dark be it in the throes of addiction or love – her gift was a rarity and the cultural landscape is lessened without her in it.